Causal Learning via Manifold Regularization: Methods

 For the experiments in this paper, motivated by computational ease, we used a simple bivariate histogram as the DE $\kappa$.
-To this end, partition $\mathcal{X}_2$ into an $m \times m$ regular grid whose $(i,j)$th element is

-The standard bandwidth notation $h = m^{-1}$ will also be used.
-For a scatter plot $S \in \mathcal{S}_n$, let $b_{i,j}$ denote the number of elements that belong to the set $B_{i,j}$.
+To this end, partition $\mathcal{Z}_2$ into an $M \times M$ regular grid whose $(m_1,m_2)$th element is denoted $B_{m_1,m_2}$.
+The standard bandwidth notation $h = M^{-1}$ will also be used.
+For a scatter plot $S \in \mathcal{S}_n$, let $x_{m_1,m_2}$ denote the number of elements that belong to the set $B_{m_1,m_2}$.
 Then the histogram estimator is

-This DE is consistent in the sense of Proposition \ref{prop: consistent}.
+This DE is consistent in the sense of Proposition~\ref{prop: consistent}.
 Indeed: